-There are no outstanding clear alternatives to the replacement or re-erection of the bridges and these will be rebuilt or re-erected as determined mainly by the existing location of the roads.
+104. There are no outstanding clear alternatives to the replacement or re-erection of the bridges and these will be rebuilt or re-erected as determined by the existing site location features and the hydraulic capacity of the watercourse.

 VIII.
 INFORMATION DISCLOSURE, CONSULTATION AND PARTICIPATION